alasda/elaine/sites/all/modules/on_the_web/README.txt

 http://www.elegantthemes.com/blog/resources/free-social-media-icon-set
 These icons are dual licensed under the MIT and GPL 3.0.

-New icons for Instagram and SoundCloud were contributed by @natts (https://www.drupal.org/u/natts).
+New icons for Instagram and SoundCloud were contributed by Dave Nattriss (@natts - https://www.drupal.org/u/natts).
 These icons are licensed under the GPL 2 or later.

 Support